Qualified Education Expenses

 If you pay the expenses with money from a loan, you take the credit for the year you pay the expenses, not the year you get the loan or the year you repay the loan.

-Qualified Education Expenses for Education Credits and Tuition and Fees Deduction
+Qualified Education Expenses for Education Credits

 Qualified expenses are amounts paid for tuition, fees and other related expense for an eligible student that are required for enrollment or attendance at an eligible educational institution.
 You must pay the expenses for an academic period* that starts during the tax year or the first three months of the next tax year.